GeospatialResearch/geo-visualisation-components/README.md

 Geo Visualisation Components is an experimental web-visualisation library for geospatial data.
 In early development by Geospatial Research Institute Toi Hanagarau and written in TypeScript.

+The library is not yet fully featured and is not ready for production use.

 ## Getting Started